 Notes for Editors

-– The Istanbul Convention – (or full name: Council of Europe Convention on preventing and combating violence against women and domestic violence) – is the most comprehensive legal framework that exists to tackle violence against women and girls.
+– The Istanbul Convention – (or full name: Council of Europe Convention on preventing and combating violence against women and domestic abuse) – is the most comprehensive legal framework that exists to tackle violence against women and girls.

 – Statistic reference: Office for National Statistics (2015), ‘Violent Crime and Sexual Offences – Intimate Personal Violence and Serious Sexual Assault’, Focus on Violent Crime and Sexual Offences, 2013/14, Chapter 4.